nextbreakpoint/freeimage4java/README.md

 # freeimage4java

-FreeImage for Java provides a JNI wrapper of FreeImage library version 3.18.0.
+FreeImage for Java provides a JNI wrapper of FreeImage library.

 ## License